2018 Canadian federal budget: Oil prices

 Oil prices dropped in the second half of 2018 globally.
 The price of West Texas Intermediate crude oil increased to nearly US$70 per barrel in October, 2018 which represents its "highest level since before the oil shock."
 By December WTI dropped to below US$50 per barrel."
 As a result of the lower price of oil at the end of the year, Canada's nominal GDP was more moderate in 2018 than 2017.

-Highlights

-GGPPA

-The Greenhouse Gas Pollution Pricing Act under the mask of the Budget Implementation Act 2018, in Part 4.

-SNC-Lavalin affair

-The SNC-Lavalin affair was created as a result of Division 20 of Part 6.

 Environment and Climate Change Canada

-The federal budget presented in February 2018 included an increase in Environment and Climate Change Canada's budget to $1.5 billion which represents an increase of 53.5 per cent "more than it was initially allocated" in 2017 and "23.1 per cent more than it ended up spending" in 2017.
+The federal budget presented in February 2018 included an increase in the Environment and Climate Change Canada's budget to $1.5 billion which represents an increase of 53.5 per cent "more than it was initially allocated" in 2017 and "23.1 per cent more than it ended up spending" in 2017.